INTRODUCTION TO GENITAL INFECTION

 Reduced libido: As performing the sexual activity while having inflammation may lead to worsening of symptoms.
 Because of these symptoms, the patient lost his interest in sexual activities and the libido is reduced.

 Anorgasmia: Inflammation in the penile region may also lead to anorgasmia.
-This condition is characterized by lack of achieving orgasm in spite of sufficient stimulation.
+This condition is characterized by lack of achieving orgasm despite sufficient stimulation.

 Ejaculation problems: Poor penile health may lead to ejaculatory disorder.
 The patient may have painful ejaculation, delayed ejaculation, premature ejaculation, and retrograde ejaculation.